mahamoutdogoy/Shell-Scripts/Bash Scripts/Pick a Random Card/README.md

-### A good demonstration of the embeded randomness utilities in Linux.
+### A good demonstration of the built-in randomness utilities in Linux.
 ### Starting the script 10 consecutive times:
 ```
 for i in `seq 1 10` ; do bash Pick_a_Random_Card.sh ; done